What is Singapore Airlines’ cabin baggage policy?

 - Suites, First & Business Class: 2 pieces up to 32 kg each.

 - Premium Economy & Economy Class: 2 pieces up to 23 kg each.

-- Members of PPS Club have a 100% extra allowance in all classes.
+- Members of the PPS Club have a 100% extra allowance in all classes.

 - Members of the KrisFlyer Elite Gold Club and the Star Alliance Gold Club get one extra piece in all classes.